ZerkerEOD/project2/README.md

 This project is to create a contact manager script in Bash

-Need to fix print (fuction done)
-Need to fix search fuction and part
-Need to fix Sorting by filed Default last name
-Need to fix contact list file

-Need to add error numbers
+Need to fix error numbers when the user does not pass a paramater with inserting a contact.